ČD Class 242

-The ČD Class 242 or ZSSK Class 242 (formerly known as ČSD Class S 499.02) is a single-system AC traction electric locomotive made by Škoda Works which is operated by České dráhy.
+The ČD Class 242 or ZSSK Class 242 (formerly known as ČSD Class S 499.02) is a Czechoslovak electric locomotive made by Škoda Works.
+It is a single-system AC traction electric locomotive, which is operated by České dráhy.
 It was made between 1975 and 1981.
 In terms of development, it is a reconstruction of Class 240 locomotives.
 It goes up to 75mph (120km).
 It was made to operate on regional routes with a rake of 4-5 coaches like the Břeclav to Tišnov route.
 There are 65 of these trains in the Czech Republic and Slovakia.